nano-react-app/template-ts/README.md

-# Nano React App Typescript Template
+# Nano React App Default Javascript Template

-The Typescript template project for [nano-react-app](https://github.com/adrianmcli/nano-react-app).
+The default template project for [nano-react-app](https://github.com/adrianmcli/nano-react-app).

 - `npm start` — This will spawn a development server with a default port of `1234`.
 - `npm run build` — This will output a production build in the `dist` directory.